Improve Compliance and Uniform Administration Taxpayers’ Bill of Rights Annual Report to the Legislature

 - A guide explaining how to find cannabis-related tax information (FTB 4020 C).

 - Instructional video for businesses making cash payments.

-FTB also participated in 30 presentations and workshops this year, including the National Cannabis Industry Association’s Cannabis Business Caucus and Summit, state and local permitting workshops, and various government panels.
+FTB has participated in over 30 in-person and virtual presentations and workshops since 2019, including the National Cannabis Industry Association’s Cannabis Business Caucus and Summit, state and local permitting workshops, and various government panels.

 Taxpayers’ Rights Advocate's Office Education and Outreach

 During FY 2020/2021, our Taxpayers’ Rights Advocate’s Office participated in 55 presentations to tax practitioners and taxpayers, providing information on California tax updates, forms of business ownership, and small businesses tax matters.
 As a result of COVID-19, we transitioned in early 2020 to a virtual format for our presentations in place of in-person events, including outreach to taxpayers and tax professionals in English and Spanish.
 In addition, we responded to inquiries and requests for assistance from taxpayers and tax professionals.
 In FY 2020/2021, staff responded to more than 1,000 requests for assistance, whether general tax questions or business-specific questions to our Small Business Liaison phone line.